 What's the story?

-Knowing that a hurricane is coming, 13-year-old Laurel and her baby brother evacuate their hometown of Pass Christian, MS, with their father.
+Knowing that a hurricane is coming, 13-year-old Laurel and her baby brother evacuate their hometown of Pass Christian, Miss., with their father.
 Laurel's grandmother refuses to leave, however, so Laurel's mother stays behind.
-Katrina destroys the entire town, and dad and kids must carry on by themselves, eventually moving to the outskirts of Galilee, IA, where Laurel makes a good friend, Kaylee, and becomes a cheerleader at her high school.
+Katrina destroys the entire town, and dad and kids must carry on by themselves, eventually moving to the outskirts of Galilee, Iowa, where Laurel makes a good friend, Kaylee, and becomes a cheerleader at her high school.
 Laurel starts dating a player on the school basketball team, T-Boom, who introduces her to methamphetamine.
 She finds the drug a very tempting relief from her emotional pain, and sinks deep into addiction.
-On or off the drugs, however, she is also compelled to write; she fills notebook after notebook with her observations, feelings, and experiences; the novel is written from Laurel's point of view, as an elegy about her life.
+On or off the drugs, however, she is also compelled to write.
+She fills notebook after notebook with her observations, feelings, and experiences; the novel is written from Laurel's point of view, as an elegy about her life.

 Is it any good?

 In BENEATH A METH MOON, Jacqueline Woodson paints a painfully realistic portrait of grief and methamphetamine addiction.
 The narrator, Laurel, is a plausible 15-year-old, and her relationships with her father, little brother, and friends are equally believable and moving.
 It's also believable that a young person experiencing this much suffering would welcome chemical relief.
 Emotionally, this novel is not an easy read, but it's nicely written and well-paced, as the chapters weave in and out of Laurel's various memories.

 Families can talk about...

 Families can talk about drug addiction.
 Find out what your kids know already about methamphetamine, and explain why it is addictive and dangerous.

 Examine the relationship between Laurel's emotional pain and her addiction.
 Talk about other ways young people can cope with a devastating loss.